 Unfortunately, this is a topic too broad and deep for us to tackle in this post.
 But guess what?
 We've got you covered.
 Check out these three handy guides for everything you need to know about smoking on a kettle grill:

-About the authors: J. Kenji Lopez-Alt is the Chief Creative Officer of Serious Eats where he likes to explore the science of home cooking in his weekly column The Food Lab.
-You can follow him at @thefoodlab on Twitter, or at The Food Lab on Facebook.
+About the authors: J. Kenji López-Alt is the Chief Creative Officer of Serious Eats, where he likes to explore the science of home cooking in his weekly column The Food Lab.
+You can follow him @thefoodlab on Twitter, or at The Food Lab on Facebook.